Urinary Tract Infection (cont.)

 - Urinary Tract Infection (UTI) in Adults FAQs

-What is the prognosis of a urinary tract infection?
+What follow-up is needed for a urinary tract infection?

 Viewers share their comments